crandylb/small/README.txt

 to distinguish keywords, operators, and punctuation characters.
 Also ATTR attribute bits for operators.
 This is intended to aid parsing of tokens.
 Some of this may be overkill and more documentation is needed to clarify details.
+Update (03/20/2014) minor updates to symacc and initsym.
+Moved initialization of MASKV from symacc.s1 to initsym.s1, other typo corrections.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including